 Once you reach the age when wisdom teeth come in, you should prepare to make an appointment with your dentist to discuss your options.

-Continue reading to learn when wisdom teeth come in and why you may need to have them removed.
+Continue reading to learn when and why you may need to have your wisdom teeth removed.

 When Do Wisdom Teeth Come In?